JereKuusela/valheim-world_edit_commands/publish/README.md

 	- Changes the `terrain` command to automatically use the player's rotation as the angle (45 degrees precision).
 	- Fixes the `object health` not working.
 	- Fixes the `terrain` command not working outside the world edge.

-- v1.1
-	- Adds an basic undo to the `object` command.
-	- Adds a new parameter `prefab` to the `object` command to allow replacing objects.
-	- Adds a new parameter `refPos` to the `terrain` command to allow overriding the player's position.
-	- Adds a new parameter `slope` to the `terrain` command to allow creating slopes.
-	- Adds a new parameter `offset` to the `terrain` command to allow moving the targeted position.
-	- Adds a new parameter `step` to the `terrain` command to automatically calculate the offset based on radius.
-	- Adds a new parameter `angle` to the `terrain` command to select the slope and step direction.
-	- Adds a new parameter `fuel` to the `object` command to set or print the fuel amount.
-	- Changes offset parameter description from `x,z,y` to `forward,right,up`.
-	- Changes rotation parameter description from `y,x,z` to `yaw,roll,pitch`.
-	- Changes parameters `radius` and `square`of the `terrain` command to `circle` and `rect`.
-	- Improves output of some commands.
-	- Removes the size restriction from `circle` and `rect` parameters.

-- v1.0
-	- Initial release.

 Thanks for Azumatt for creating the mod icon!